 If you’ve seen goldfish breeding behavior before, you know it can be very physical and stressful to the fish, especially the female.
 Male goldfish will chase a female relentlessly until she releases her eggs.
 This can go on for days or even weeks and can lead to injuries like scale loss and fin injuries.
-Once again, this is a situation where you’re likely to see symptoms, but it’s not guaranteed.
+Once again, this is a situation where you’re likely to see signs, but it’s not guaranteed.
 Sometimes, the stress of the behavior can kill a fish, and if the stress doesn’t kill your fish, it can lower their immune system, allowing dangerous infections to get a foothold.
-If you notice your males chasing your female to stress or exhaustion, you can separate them to different tanks until everyone cools off.
+If you notice your males chasing your female to stress or exhaustion, you can separate them into different tanks until everyone cools off.
 You can also use breeding boxes and tank dividers to keep your female safe.

 3. Internal Parasites

-Contrary to popular belief, dropsy is a symptom, not a disease on its own.
+Contrary to popular belief, dropsy is a sign of another illness, not a disease on its own.
 Dropsy is caused by internal illnesses that lead to body fluid collecting in the fish’s abdomen.
 This leads to the characteristic “pinecone” look that fish with dropsy have as their belly swells and scales turn outward.
-Fish exhibiting symptoms of dropsy are already gravely ill and once dropsy has set in, the mortality rate is exceedingly high.
+Fish exhibiting signs of dropsy are already gravely ill and once dropsy has set in, the mortality rate is exceedingly high.
 In some fish, the abdominal swelling and pinecone appearance may be subtle, making it easy to miss.
 Dropsy is often treated with broad-spectrum antibiotics or antibacterial agents.
 This allows for the best chance of treating the underlying illness without knowing what organism is causing it.